OpenHD/QOpenHD/readme.md

 This will be less complicated once QtGStreamer is replaced.

-In general, you'll need Qt 5.13.1+ and the GStreamer development package, specifically version 1.16.1 (which seems to handle video packet corruption much better than 1.14.4 does).
+In general, you'll need Qt 5.13.1+ and the GStreamer development package, specifically version 1.14.4.

 #### Mac